Prima Facie Contract: Everything You Need to Know

 If a court accepts evidence on the terms of prima facie, it is the defendant's responsibility to disprove the evidence for it not to be used or taken into account in the case.
 When one of the involved parties presents enough evidence to disprove prima facie evidence, the jury or judge can still use that piece of evidence.
 However, it will be weighed against and considered with all the other evidence.

 If you need help with a prima facie contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.